brianchase/anthology/README.md

 1. Voltaire – The Lisbon Earthquake
 1. Cesare Beccaria – On Crimes and Punishments, excerpt
 1. Immanuel Kant – Groundwork of the Metaphysics of Morals, excerpt
+1. James Madison – The Federalist.
+No. X.
 1. Mary Wollstonecraft – A Vindication of the Rights of Woman, chap.
 2
 1. William Godwin – Fénelon or the Chambermaid?
 1. William Paley – Natural Theology, chaps.
 1 and 2